-In 1988, a group of congregations assembled from throughout Monmouth County to address the issue of homelessness.
+In 1988, a group of faith-based congregations assembled from throughout Monmouth County to address the issue of homelessness.

 From that first meeting, Interfaith Neighbors was born.

 2007: IFN had a plan approved by the NJ Department of Community Affairs (DCA) under the Neighborhood Revitalization Tax Credit Program (NRTC) to revitalize the West Side of Asbury Park.
-The NRTC project seeks to support the existing community by revitalizing housing, social programs, encouraging business growth and helping to build a strong community.
+The NRTC project seeks to support the existing community by revitalizing housing, supporting social programs, encouraging business growth and helping to build a strong community.

 2011: The Business Development Center (BDC) was established to help entrepreneurs grow their current businesses or start new ones.
 The BDC offers a combination of business support services and incubator facilities.
 Mentoring is provided by experienced volunteers to help aspiring entrepreneurs to achieve their dreams.